adfelippe/bluepill-freertos-template/README.md

 ## Instructions

-If you are done with the dependencies, just run `make` to compile binary and then `make flash` to burn binary to the target device.
+If you are done with the dependencies, just run `make` to compile the binaries.

+You must run `make flash_linux` or `make flash_windows` to flash the code to the Bluepill board depending on the OS you're on.